imranq/user_identity_mechinterp/README.md

 3) Use `python run_all.py --experiment patch --pair_id physics` to patch expert -> novice.

 Notes:
-- Prefer small, modern models (Gemma 2 2B or Llama 3 8B).
-For local testing, `gpt2` works.
+- Default model is `google/gemma-3-4b-it`.
+For quick local smoke tests, use `gpt2`.
 - This is a starting scaffold, not a fully tuned experiment.